Berke Özer: Club career

 Fenerbahçe signed in Berke Özer along with his team-mate Barış Alıcı from Altınordu, on 10 July 2018, with an altogether €4 million transfer fee. Özer was excluded from 23-player-squad submitted for group stage of 2018–19 UEFA Europa League Group D fixtures.
 On 6 December 2018, Özer made his debut for Fenerbahçe against Giresunspor in 1st leg encounter of 5th round at 2018–19 Turkish Cup where he earned a clean sheet, following the final score of 1–0.

 On 20 July 2019, Özer joined Belgian First Division B outfit Westerlo on loan for 2019–20 season.
 On 3 August 2019, he made his debut against Lommel SK on Belgian First Division B encounter which ended 2–0 in favour of Westerlo.
 On 14 August 2019, he was selected at Team of the Week following home game against Oud-Heverlee Leuven, ending 1–0 for Westerlo's favour at week 2.
 Following two back-to-back clean sheets, he conceded for his first time in league at week 3 home game up against K.S.V.
 Roeselare that ended 4–1 in favour of Westerlo on 17 August 2019.

 Özer made his Süper Lig debut with Fenerbahçe in a 2–1 away defeat to Konyaspor on 30 October 2021, entering as a substitute in the 72nd minute after Altay Bayındır's shoulder injury.

 On 17 January 2023, Özer signed a 2.5-year contract with Eyüpspor.
 On the same day, he joined Ümraniyespor on loan for the rest of the 2022–23 season.

+On 14 August 2025, Özer joined Lille in France on a four-season deal.

 International career

 In 2017 June, Özer was called up to Turkey national team by then-coach Fatih Terim for the friendly game to be held against Macedonia.

+On 14 March 2025, Özer was called up by Vincenzo Montella to the Turkey national team for the 2024–25 UEFA Nations League promotion/relegation play-offs against Hungary.